List of It's Always Sunny in Philadelphia characters: Carmen

 Carmen (Brittany Daniel) is a trans woman who was dating Mac.
 She first appears in the season 1 episode "Charlie Has Cancer", then reappears in the season 3 episode "Mac Is a Serial Killer".
 She is attractive and displays an obvious bulge in her pants.
-She keeps Mac interested in her with promises of undergoing sexual reassignment surgery and with constant flattery of Mac's physique.
+She keeps Mac interested in her with promises of undergoing gender-affirming surgery and with constant flattery of Mac's physique.
 In "Mac Fights Gay Marriage", she has had genital reassignment surgery and has married Nick, much to Mac's dismay.
 In "Dee Gives Birth" it is revealed that Carmen is the father of Dee's baby (she had her sperm frozen before she had GRS) and that they used an anonymous egg donor and Dee was merely a surrogate.
 Dee gave the baby to Carmen and her husband Nick to raise.
 In the unaired pilot, Carmen is portrayed by Morena Baccarin.

 Duncan & Z

 Duncan (David Gueriera) and his right-hand man, Z (Chad Coleman), are Frank's bizarre friends that he met under a bridge.
 They appear in "Charlie Kelly: King Of The Rats" where Frank wants the gang to invite them to go to the gang's luau.
 They later appear in "Dee Gives Birth" to provide music for their party/interrogation of Dee's potential baby's daddies.
-Z also makes a brief appearance in "The Gang Tries Desperately to Win an Award," as The Gang attempts to show that they are a diverse crowd; the episode then makes a pointed reference to the no-Emmy wins-ever show Coleman formerly starred on, The Wire when Dennis flatly states that "black bars don't win awards."
+Z also makes a brief appearance in "The Gang Tries Desperately to Win an Award," as the gang attempts to show that they are a diverse crowd; the episode then makes a pointed reference to the no-Emmy wins-ever show Coleman formerly starred on, The Wire when Dennis flatly states that "black bars don't win awards."
 Z appeared in the season 12 premiere, "The Gang Turns Black."